 World Series of Poker Circuit New Orleans

 In 2013, the event gathered 762 entries in the $1,675 no-limit hold’em main event.
-This was the largest turnout in the tournament’s history.
+This was also the most massive turnout in the tournament's history.

 The prize pool also reached up to $1,143,000.
 The 2013 winner was Luke Graham with total earnings of $228,600 and 912 POY Points.

-New Orleans offers a good weather and a community of friendly people to make your stay worthwhile.
+New Orleans offers good weather and a community of friendly people to make your stay worthwhile.

 Latin American Poker Tour Brazil